BookingSync/operations/README.md

 result.failed_precheck?(:another_code) #=> false
 ```

-Alternatively, it is possible to return either just a error_symbol or `nil` from precondition where nil is interpreted as a lack of error.
-In this case, precondition becomes a bit less bulky:
+Alternatively, it is possible to return either just an error_symbol or `nil` from the precondition where nil is interpreted as a lack of error.
+In this case, the precondition becomes a bit less bulky:

 ```ruby
 class Post::Publish::NotPublishedPrecondition